-CULTURE OF WAR AND VIOLENCE CULTURE OF PEACE AND NON-VIOLENCE

-Belief in power that is based on force Education for a culture of peace

-Having an enemy Tolerance, solidarity and international understanding

-Authoritarian governance Democratic participation

-Secrecy and propaganda Free flow of information
+CULTURE OF WAR AND VIOLENCE CULTURE OF PEACE AND NON-VIOLENCE Belief in power that is based on force Education for a culture of peace Having an enemy Tolerance, solidarity and international understanding Authoritarian governance Democratic participation Secrecy and propaganda Free flow of information Armament Disarmament Exploitation of people Human rights Exploitation of nature Sustainable development Male domination Equality of women and men

-Armament Disarmament

-Exploitation of people Human rights

-Exploitation of nature Sustainable development

-Male domination Equality of women and men

-The culture of war and the culture of peace can be summed up in a simple table, but the concepts themselves are so profound, and the contradiction between them is so complex, so pervasive in our lives and our cultures that it takes a "heavy" book to trace their history.
-Since that book is unavoidably heavy, I have felt the need to write the second little book, I Have Seen the Promised Land, for which these are the notes.
+The culture of war and the culture of peace can be summed up in a simple table, but the concepts themselves are so profound, and the contradictions between them are so complex, so pervasive in our lives and our cultures that it takes "heavy" books to address them.
+Hence the "big books": the History of the Culture of War and World Peace through the Town Hall.